xuyp-csu/scCAD/README.md

 ## Arguments:

-data : `pandas.DataFrame` or `2-D numpy.array`, optional
-    Gene expression data matrix, gene in columns and samples in rows.
+data: Gene expression data matrix, gene in columns and samples in rows.

-dataName : string
-    Name of scRNA-seq dataset.
+dataName: Name of scRNA-seq dataset.

-cellNames : list -> string
-    The length must be the same as the number of rows in the data matrix.
-    Names of all cells in the scRNA-seq dataset.
+cellNames: Names of all cells in the scRNA-seq dataset.

-geneNames : list -> string
-    The length must be the same as the number of columns in the data matrix.
-    Names of all genes in the scRNA-seq dataset.
+geneNames: Names of all genes in the scRNA-seq dataset.

-normalization : boolean
-    Whether the data needs to be normalized. (default: True)
+normalization: Whether the data needs to be normalized. (default: True)

-seed : integer
-    Random seed.
+seed: Random seed.

-merge_h : float
-    Threshold to use when doing cluster merge. (default: 0.3)
+merge_h: Threshold to use when doing cluster merge. (default: 0.3)

-overlap_h : float
-    Overlap threshold to identify rare clusters. (default: 0.7)
+overlap_h: Overlap threshold to identify rare clusters. (default: 0.7)

-rare_h : float
-    Rare threshold to use when doing cluster decomposition. (default: 0.01)
+rare_h: Rare threshold to use when doing cluster decomposition. (default: 0.01)

-save_full : boolean
-    Whether the full result needs to be saved. (default: True)
+save_full: Whether the full result needs to be saved. (default: True)

-save_path : string
-    Path to save results.
+save_path: Path to save results.

 ## Files:
-h5data -- a example scRNAseq data, Airway
+UUOkidney.h5 -- a example scRNAseq data, UUOkidney

 scCAD.py -- implementation of scCAD algorithm